 - Individuals having multiple club memberships are permitted to enter only under one club name for any given competition.

-- A club member can submit a maximum of three (3) entries per individual in the NJFCC competitions.
-A club can have unlimited entries in these competitions.
+- A club member can submit a maximum of two (2) entries per individual in each NJFCC competition for a given date That is two (2) per competition, not per category within a competition.
+A club can have unlimited entries in each competition.

 - Image sizing

 - Image files must have a JPEG file format.